Martin-Pasiecznik/Martin-Pasiecznik/README.md

 - 👋 Hi, I’m Martin-Pasiecznik
-- 👀 I’m interested in Web development and python coding.
+- 👀 I’m interested in Web development and app development.
-- 🌱 I’m currently learning Web development and python.
+- 🌱 I’m currently learning Web development and app development.
 - 💞️ I’m looking to collaborate on projects related to my interests.
 - 📫 How to reach me martinpasiecznik@gmail.com